Chat with us, powered by LiveChat

 Written by: Chi

 A tripsitter supports your psilocybin journey by holding space and ensuring safety — not directing the experience.
-Choose someone trustworthy, emotionally mature, and ethical.
-Ask about their experience, boundaries, and approach.
-Trust your gut above all.
+Choose someone trustworthy, ethical, and emotionally mature.
+Ask about their experiences and approach.
+Above all, listen to and trust your gut.

-You’re researching next steps on your psilocybin journey and may be feeling overwhelmed with choices in the sea of retreats and facilitators.
+You’re researching next steps on your psilocybin journey and may be feeling overwhelmed with choices in the sea of tripsitters, therapists, and retreats.
 You may be asking: how do I decide who my best choice is?
-How do I know if someone is a good tripsitter?
+How do I know if someone is a good tripsittezr?

-Having been in the space for almost eight years and as one of the founders of tripsitters.org, I’ve spent time and had conversations with countless facilitators.
+Having been in the mushroom space for almost eight years and as one of the founders of tripsitters.org, I’ve spent time with countless facilitators.
 I’ve been around great guides I would trust to hold space for my family, and others I wouldn’t recommend to anyone.

 I’m lucky to have Leti, my partner, who is the best tripsitter I know.
-She’s probably tripsat for me about 150+ times by now, and has helped me integrate many challenging experiences.
-We’ve organized dozens of retreats together and have held space for all kinds of mind-blowing journeys.
-Leti helps me realize how lucky I am, and how I want other people to have this type of loving care on their journeys.
+She’s tripsat for me about 150+ times, and has helped me integrate many challenging journeys.
+We’ve organized dozens of retreats together and have held space for all kinds of experiences.
+Leti helps me realize how lucky I am.
+I want everyone to have this type of loving care on their journeys.

-Many situations have made me question my competency as a facilitator.
+I'm far from a perfect facilitator.
+I still go through situations that make me question my competency as a facilitator.
 I’ve made countless mistakes.
-I’ve learned so many things about what helps and what harms the journeyer.
+Through these misjudgements, I’ve learned about what helps and what harms the journeyer.
+I'm happy to share some of these perspectivs with you today.

-In this article, we’ll cover everything about having a tripsitter around:
+In this article, we’ll cover everything about tripsitters:

 Whether you're preparing for your first psilocybin experience or your fifth, the question of who holds space for you is one of the most important decisions in your process.